 Pelvic floor muscles aid in the coordination and control of ejaculation in men.
-In women, a strong pelvic floor contributes to increased sensitivity, which results in more powerful orgasms.
+A strong pelvic floor in women increases sensitivity, resulting in more powerful orgasms.

-Pelvic floor muscles can become weak for various reasons, including aging, pregnancy, childbirth, and being overweight.
-However, sexual activity results in natural contractions of the pelvic floor muscles, which help keep those muscles toned and strong (and enhances sexual pleasure).
+Pelvic floor muscles can become weak for various reasons, including ageing, pregnancy, childbirth, and being overweight.
+However, sexual activity results in natural contractions of the pelvic floor muscles, which help keep those muscles toned and muscular (and enhance sexual pleasure).

-When men and women have physically and emotionally satisfying sex with a primary partner, this results in increased happiness.
+When men and women have physically and emotionally satisfying sex with a primary partner, this increases happiness.
 Regular physical and emotional sex with your partner replenishes the love hormone oxytocin, promoting bonding and emotional intimacy.
 According to one study, the sexual afterglow of loving, pleasurable sex can last up to two days between couples.

 If you are not currently having sexual relations with another person regularly, you are not required to miss out on the benefits.

-As with partner sex, masturbation results in the release of feel-good hormones such as endorphins, dopamine, oxytocin, serotonin, and prolactin.
+As with partner sex, masturbation releases feel-good hormones such as endorphins, dopamine, oxytocin, serotonin, and prolactin.
 According to one study, these can help reduce stress, improve sleep quality, alleviate pain (including migraines and period pain, according to one study), and leave you feeling calmer, happier, and more relaxed.
-Masturbation can also help boost sexual confidence by allowing you to become more acquainted with and comfortable with your own body.
+Masturbation can also help boost sexual confidence by allowing you to become more acquainted with and comfortable with your body.

 With Mobi Doctor, you can access online urgent care.
 Get an instant diagnosis, explore conditions and treatments, and text a healthcare professional if needed.